luthfihm/pokedex/README.md

 Get started
 ===========

-This is an example setup for react-materialize and webpack.
+This is an example for Pokedex website with React.

 run the example with: